Creating a New Tradition for Students with Special Needs

 At Knapp School & Yeshiva, our students benefit in ways that yield measurable marks of their development.

-- 40% to 45% of high-school students hold jobs in our in-school work program
+- 50% of our high-school students hold jobs in our in-school work program

 - Nearly 30% of students are on the academic and attendance Honor Rolls